Always in Season

 Directed by Jacqueline Olive

-WINNER US DOCUMENTARY SPECIAL JURY AWARD FOR MORAL URGENCY Sundance Film Festival
+WINNER OF THE U.S. DOCUMENTARY SPECIAL JURY AWARD FOR MORAL URGENCY AT SUNDANCE FILM FESTIVAL

-OSEI ESSED (Composer) is a multi-platform artist, performing and writing for screen and stage.
+Osei is a multi-platform artist, performing and writing for screen and stage.
 His songs and voice appear in HBO's King in The Wilderness, the Netflix series Dirty Money (Confidence Man) and FarCry5.
-Recent film composition credits include the award-winning films TOWER (2018 Emmy winner), Jim: The James Foley Story (2016 Emmy Winner) and Finders Keepers.
+Recent film composition credits include the award-winning films TOWER (2018 Emmy winner), Jim: The James Foley Story (2016 Emmy Winner), and Finders Keepers.
 Essed performs with the Brooklyn-based bands The Woes and Big Hands Rhythm and Blues Band.

 Producers